rolfst/angular-brunch-seed-with-coffee/README.md

-# angular-brunch-seed-no-fuss
+# angular-brunch-seed-with-coffee
 ### A starter project for AngularJS using Brunch.io

 [AngularJS](http://angularjs.org) + [Brunch](http://brunch.io)

 Features:
-* Full JS & HTML (no Coffeescript, no Jade) / SASS / SCSS automatically compiled on save
+* Full JS & HTML (no Jade) / SASS / SCSS automatically compiled on save
 * HTML5BP, Modernizr, and all the goodness of [initializr](http://www.initializr.com)
 * [Compass-Twitter-Bootstrap](https://github.com/vwall/compass-twitter-bootstrap) integration
 * auto-reload during development saves you from manually refreshing the page